MinMiguelM/connector-utility/README.md

         description: This is the last name of a person
         type: string    # type of last_name
         required: true   # This input is required.
 Currently used for documentation purposes.
-    outputs:    # Outputs of this action
+    outputs:    # Outputs of this action (outputs is an array of objects).
+For a single object, use "output" instead of "outputs".
       - name: id
         description: ID of the person
         type: string